Bill to combine state law enforcement agencies advances, but future uncertain

 "I don’t see a way this could be done and preserve the integrity of (the agencies) to investigate us," Williams said.

-Echols said this push for consolidation came from "boots on the ground" members of the agencies — especially Highway Patrol troopers, apparently — wanting more ability to "move between" OHP, OSBI and OBNDD.
+Echols said this push for consolidation came from "boots on the ground" members of the agencies — especially Highway Patrol troopers, apparently — who want more ability to move among the three agencies.

 The bill is now in such a crippled procedural state that, even if it passes off the House floor, it will still have to go through the Senate and House again for final passage.